Thai media chafe under post-coup blackout

-BANGKOK (Reuters) - Television screens went blue and up flashed the army’s emblem, normal programming stopped and Thailand held its breath.
-For anyone looking forward to their favorite show, it was going to be a long wait.
+BANGKOK, May 23 (Reuters) - Television screens went blue and up flashed the army’s emblem, normal programming stopped and Thailand held its breath.
+For anyone looking forward to their favourite show, it was going to be a long wait.

 Half-an-hour later - around 4:30 p.m. on Thursday - army chief General Prayuth Chan-ocha appeared on all channels and said the army was taking control of government so Thailand could “be at peace again”.